JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Working Practices Reflection.md

 - We all took responsibilites and we all worked at a smilar pace and there were no slackers
 - Half had mac half had wiondows

-Reflecting on the working practices of the team, we have enjoyed working as a team and the method
+<h2 align="center">Reflecting on the Working Practices of the Team, We Have Enjoyed Working as a Team</h2>

-We

-- wokred in mvb
+-We worked in mvb
-- discord has been used
+- discord has been used extensively
-- microsodt teams has been good, screenshare
+- microsoft teams has been good, screenshare
 - good communication

 We have already discussed the impact of COVID-19 on our project and how this affected how we worked together, so we won't go into detail but to provide a brief overview.